Skip to content

 Premium page blobsPage blobs onlyPremium (SSD-backed)VM disk storage (unmanaged disks---legacy)

 For the vast majority of workloads, Standard general-purpose v2 is the right choice.
-Premium accounts are for specialized scenarios where you need sub-millisecond latency or extremely high transaction rates.
+Premium accounts are for specialized scenarios where you need consistently low latency or very high transaction rates.

 To translate this theory into practice, here is how you would provision both a standard and a premium storage account using the Azure CLI, ensuring secure defaults are set from the start: